hkrijun/Minesweeper/README.md

   - Mostly programmatically generated
 * High scores and statistics

-### To Do
+### Future
-- Scale to screen size (testing)
+- Testing scaling and other functionality with an actual device
-- Proper Game Over event
+- More fireworks for the game over event
-- Smooth transition for New Game event
+- Smoother transition for lesser devices when starting a new game
-- Enhancements here and there, mostly code

-> Expected to be completed in February 2018.
+- There's some spaghetti